What You Need to Know

-If you decide on a Medigap policy, Medicare has predefined several Medicare Supplement plans that private insurers can offer.
+If you decide on a Medigap policy (also known as Medicare Supplement), Medicare has several predefined plans that private insurers can offer.
 It has also determined what each plan covers.
 Check exactly what each predefined Medigap policy will cover to decide how much exposure you want to take.

 Many Medicare Advantage plans will work only with their own network of doctors.
 You will have to get referrals from your primary care doctor to see specialists.
 Check that your various specialists are in-network, unless you are willing to change healthcare providers.